Sarah Jessica Parker rules out Kim Cattrall's return to Sex And The City reboot

-Cattrall was not in the first season of the reboot, which ended its run on Thursday (Feb 3), although her character, the iconic sexy Samantha, was not killed off in the show.
+Cattrall was not in the first season of the reboot, which ended its run on Thursday, although her character, Samantha, was not killed off in the show.
 A second season has not been confirmed.

 Speaking to entertainment magazine Variety, Parker, 56, was asked if she would be okay if Cattrall, 65, rejoined the show.